Puppy growth tracking guidance and next steps

 Finally, treat any calculator result as a planning estimate.
 Real dogs vary.
 Litter size, early-life nutrition, activity level, and health events can all shift the final adult weight.
 If you notice sudden weight loss, persistent diarrhea, vomiting, lethargy, or a pot-bellied appearance, contact a veterinarian promptly.

-An adult-weight estimate is most useful when you translate it into practical decisions.
-Use the projection as a guide for what you may need over the next 6–18 months, especially if your puppy is likely to move from a “small” stage to a “medium” or “large” adult.
+An adult-weight estimate is most useful when you turn it into practical planning.
+Use the puppy growth chart projection as a guide for the months ahead, especially if your puppy is likely to move from a small-baby stage into a much larger adolescent frame.

 - Harness and collar upgrades: Plan for at least one size change.
 A well-fitting harness reduces rubbing and improves leash training.